stephenajulu/julzinsight.co/content/about.md

       value: About Us - Julz Insight
       keyName: property
     - name: 'og:description'
-      value: Learn more about our team, our processes and more
+      value: Learn more about Julz Insight, our team, our processes and more
       keyName: property
     - name: 'og:image'
       value: images/about.jpg